 How do I get brand guidelines?

-What if my brand is already established?
-Is it too late?
-It’s never too late to have your brand’s identity guidelines created.
+If your brand is already well established, but you don’t have brand guidelines, we’d love to help.
+It’s never too late to develop brand identity guidelines.
 In fact, recognizing you need them means it’s the perfect time to have them created.

 If you’re thinking about rebranding or want to know if your brand is on track, we recommend reading these additional posts: